Baptist Health Hospital Doral

 Bethesda Hospital West opened in 2013.
 The 80-bed, all private room, state-of-the-art hospital provides general medical, surgical and intensive care services; 24-hour adult and pediatric emergency care; diagnostic imaging; rehabilitation; and laboratory and inpatient pharmacy services.

 For so many in Boynton Beach and the surrounding areas, the Emergency Department is the hospital’s front door.
 Resources such as private rooms, smart technology and optimized patient care are essential for our patients’ well-being.
 The hospital is undertaking a critical modernization project, and these improvements will enable the hospital to better accommodate patients who rely on us to treat life-threatening emergencies.
-Please join our campaign to update our emergency care facility by donating here.
+Please join our campaign to update our emergency care facility at Bethesda Hospital East by donating here.

 Boca Raton Regional Hospital